differentpla-net/differentpla-net.github.io/_posts/2023/2023-11-10-partial-network-outage-incident-report.md

 - My home network has a Synology RT2600ac router, with 3 Synology MR2200ac mesh points (wired backhaul) called "Kitchen", "Office" and "Loft".
-- "Office" is a garden office; it's connected to the main house over a pair of armoured Ethernet cables that run along the fence a foot or so above the ground.
+- "Office" is a garden office; it's connected to the main house over a pair of Ethernet cables that run along the fence a foot or so above the ground.

 ## Timeline